Leslie's Latest NEWS

 Venues: The classes will be held in Europe and the US.
 Once a class is formed, that group will continue working together as a group for the duration of the 12-week course.

-Registration: Please indicate in a return email before March 1, 2014, if you are a serious candidate for this program.
-A package of registration materials that includes the requirements for participation, payment schedule, a detailed description of the coaching format and the specific exercises and skills / goals that will be presented for study will be forwarded to you.
+If you are a serious candidate for this program include COMPLETE CONTACT INFORMATION details so that a package of registration materials can sent to you.
+The application includes requirements for participation, payment schedule, a detailed description of the coaching format and the specific exercises and skills / goals that will be presented for study.

 If all the qualifications are met the applications for an apprenticeship will be accepted on a first-come, first-served basis.

 Safety: All saddles must be outfitted with breakaway stirrups so there is no risk of getting dragged by a foot.
-This is a link to the source of this time-tested equipment: www.breakawaystirrups.com
+This is a link to the source of this time-tested equipment: www.breakawaystirrups.com.
+I will issue a $50 cash refund to apprentices who purchase this brand of western safety stirrups because I believe in their value that much.

 Safety of the riders and horses is my number one concern and for this reason all students will wear a helmet when riding.
 I am surely not a fan of helmets, although I wear one; I can barely stand the way they feel, fit and look, and I wish there were a better solution for this inherent risk.
 If there is, I am not aware of it.
 Be sure the helmet fits you well, please.

 Insurance: All students must provide proof of current health insurance coverage and sign a liability waiver agreeing not to sue the program hosts, Leslie Desmond, her assistants or other professionals whose knowledge and skills will make this an exceptional experience.
-I carry a General Liability policy that is underwritten by Lloyd’s of London; all host facilities and sponsors are added to this policy as additional insureds and provided with a Certificate of Insurance as a matter of course.
+All host facilities and sponsors are named as additional insureds and provided with a Certificate of Insurance as a matter of course.

 Thank you very much for our interest in this program.
 I look forward to working together!